 Adyashanti is a spiritual teacher that comes from the Zen tradition.
-He has a calm and easy going demeanor.
+He has a calm and easy-going demeanor.
 His talks and teachings also point to the mind and the ego’s cunning ways that allow us to believe our thoughts and feelings.
 How we often get seduced by the mind.
-Adyashanti helps guide those interested to greater self-realization or enlightenment.
+Adyashanti helps guide those interested in greater self-realization or enlightenment.
 His meditations are structured to allow one to sit in stillness and observe.
 Not through some effort or a process, true meditation should be effortless.
-He also uses self inquiry to expose the ego.
+He also uses self-inquiry to expose the ego.
 One of my favorite quotes of his is “Don’t believe the mind, don’t believe the mind, don’t believe the mind”.
-He has many great books, retreats and YouTube videos with lots of excellent dialogue, teachings and talks.
+He has many great books, retreats, and YouTube videos with lots of excellent dialogue, teachings, and talks.
 As I am writing this I am participating in a 3-month online retreat that he is giving.
 So far it has been very helpful.
 I am planning to write an article about it after the retreat is done.

 Mooji is a teacher I found on YouTube.
 He offers many live Satsangs that are available to watch online.
 Satsangs are gatherings with like-minded people.
 He also has a great understanding of the human mind.
 He likes to use self-inquiry by asking yourself “Who am I?”.
 Not what you ‘think’ you are because of your beliefs or thoughts, but by stripping down the layers to see yourself at the deepest level.